Finite-size quantum key distribution rates from R\'enyi entropies using conic optimization: Introduction

 However, Rényi-based secret key rate computations require optimizing the conditional Rényi entropy, which is challenging to perform and is not covered by standard optimization software.
 Existing works \cite{chung2025,kamin25MEATsecurity} handle it with ad-hoc methods based on the Frank-Wolfe algorithm \cite{frankwolfe56,winick2018reliable}.
 Unfortunately, this approach suffers from low convergence rates and instability.
 Furthermore, the existing implementations skipped facial reduction \cite{drusvyatskiy2017,hu2022}, a critical step necessary to make the gradient well-defined, opting instead to add artificial depolarization noise, which reduces both precision and computational performance.
 Another approach would be to use existing non-symmetric conic methods for optimizing the sandwiched Rényi relative entropy \cite{he2025}.
 However, this would also require adding artificial depolarization noise, because performing facial reduction makes the method no longer applicable.
 This is analogous to the case of von Neumann relative entropy, where facial reduction necessitated introducing a new cone dedicated to the QKD problem \cite{Lorente2025quantumkey,he2024}.

 In this work we perform facial reduction on the sandwiched Rényi relative entropy cone, and introduce a dedicated cone for optimizing over the resulting problem, named RényiQKD.
-We do the same for a lower bound introduced in \cite{chung2025}, resulting in another cone, named FastRényiQKD.
+We do the same for a lower bound introduced in Ref. \cite{chung2025}, resulting in another cone, named FastRényiQKD.
 The latter cone gives very close bounds and is much faster, and is therefore the most appropriate one for numerical computations.
 These cones can then be used for computing secret key rates using Rényi entropies within the MEAT framework combined with the Rényi leftover hashing lemma \cite{Dupuis23RenyiHashLemma}.
 We provide numerical examples for several protocols: BB84 \cite{BB84,BBM92}, mutually unbiased bases (MUB) \cite{Cerf2001,Sheridan2010}, and discrete modulated continuous-variable (DMCV) QKD \cite{zhang2024continuousvariable,pascualgarcía2024}.
 Our implementation of the cones is developed in the programming language Julia \cite{JuliaLang} using the conic solver Hypatia \cite{coey2022solving,coey2022performance}, which uses an improved version of the non-symmetric optimization algorithm by Skajaa and Ye \cite{skajaa2015,papp2017}.
-It is interfaced by the modeller JuMP \cite{Lubin2023}, which makes it easy to use and mix with extra conic constraints that may come from specific QKD protocols, such as the partial state characterization constraints in \cite{pereira2025optimalkeyratesquantum}.
+It is interfaced by the modeller JuMP \cite{Lubin2023}, which makes it easy to use and mix with extra conic constraints that may come from specific QKD protocols, such as the partial state characterization constraints in Ref. \cite{pereira2025optimalkeyratesquantum}.

 The rest of this document goes as follows: in Section \ref{Sec:Prolegomena} we introduce diverse mathematical concepts that will be required along the manuscript, in Section \ref{Sec:Coherent_Security} we provide a generic QKD protocol amenable for an analysis under the MEAT, as well as the main results to derive the secret key rate.
 Section \ref{sec:ComputeSKR} shows the application of facial reduction and the construction of our cones.
-Section \ref{Sec:Experiments} presents our numerical results, which are discussed in Section \ref{Sec:Conclusion}.
+Section \ref{Sec:Experiments} presents our numerical results and Section \ref{Subsec:Benchmarks} benchmarks our method against previous approaches.
+We conclude in Section \ref{Sec:Conclusion}.